marinebon/ioos_jekyll_theme/_pages/jekyll.md

 [http://localhost:4000/ioos_jekyll_theme/](http://localhost:4000/ioos_jekyll_theme/)

-The path can be modified by changing settings in the \_config.yml (GitHub deployment settings) and \_config_dev.yml (local development settings) files.
+The path the site is deployed to should be modified to match your repository name by changing the 'baseurl' setting in the \_config.yml (primary Jekyll config/GitHub Pages deployment settings file) and the \_config_dev.yml (local development settings override) files.